 Melody, tonality, harmony, and texture

 Your piece needs to have melodic content.
 Melody is often considered the most important parameter of music (not harmony, not rhythm, not lyrics, etc.).
 There are plenty of contexts in which it’s totally acceptable to not have melodies in music, but the NGUAC and NGADM are not among them.
 It’s hard to define what makes a good melody, but @Johnfn did a pretty damn good job when he wrote this.
 I also want to see that you have a good sense of harmony and tonality.
 Be careful not to overuse dissonance.
 This can be tough if you don’t have a strong music theory background, but until you get accustomed to using dissonance, it’s a good idea to make sure that all the moving notes in your piece are in the chords you’re using during a given measure/section.
-Pentatonic (5-tone) scales make this easier to accomplish.
+Pentatonic (5-note) scales make this easier to accomplish.
 I also want to see the texture of your piece be full and rich, with a broad range of frequencies for most of the piece.
 Intros, outros, and breakdowns are good places for minimalism, but otherwise you should use it sparingly.
 Also, minimalism is a lot more engaging when it’s a beautiful melody rather than a rhythmic club beat.

 Instrumentation and sound design